 The Country Club Plaza sits in the middle of Kansas City.
 The shopping district is KC’s heartbeat and quickly becomes most visitors’ heartthrob.

 “The Plaza” has been the city’s swankiest outdoor shopping, dining, entertainment, and residential district for many generations.
 The neighborhood’s buildings are modeled after the colorful marketplaces of Seville, Spain — Kansas City’s sister city — with stuccoed buildings, ornate towers and courtyards decorated with tiled murals, mosaics, and fountains.
+Start your visit at the Classic Cup.

 Kansas City Jazz Clubs